United Athletic Conference men's basketball tournament

-After the 2025–26 season, the WAC will rebrand as the United Athletic Conference (UAC).

 Format and host

 The event has alternated between being hosted at campus sites and neutral sites throughout its history.
 From the inaugural event in 1984 until 1992 the regular season champion hosted the tournament, but in 1993 and 1994 the event was held at the Delta Center in Salt Lake City which, although located less than five miles from then-conference member Utah's campus, was considered a neutral site.
 From 1995 through 2009 the event returned to on-campus sites, although the location was awarded through a predetermined bidding process rather than being given to the regular-season champion.
 Since 2010 the tournament has again been held at a neutral site, namely Orleans Arena in Paradise, Nevada.
+After the conference rebranded to the UAC in 2026, the site was moved to Allen, Texas at the Credit Union of Texas Event Center.

 Starting with the 2023 tournament, the WAC adopted a new seeding system based on advanced team metrics, developed in large part by statistical guru Ken Pomeroy.
 Tournament entry will still be based on conference record.